Repeats the statements between the For...Next block a specified number of times.

 Use the Exit For statement to exit the loop unconditionally.
 This statement must be within a For...Next loop.
 Use the If...Then statement to test the exit condition as follows:

-The following example uses two nested loops to sort a string array with 10 elements ( sEntry() ) that contain various values:
+The following example uses two nested loops to sort a string array with 10 elements ( sEntry() ), that is filled with various contents: